shogohida/newspedia/README.md

 -APIs (The New York Times, News API and COVID-19 API)

 # Future features
-1 To gather live financial information and to show it with a graph
+1 Gather live financial information and to show it with a graph
+2 Deploy to AWS EC2
+3 Send users weekly notifications about which articles they saved for a week
+4 Add OAuth method so that users can sign in with SNS